LeonmanRolls/nnangpress/README.md

 #Glossary

-! - At the end of a function name means the function makes a change in the outside worlds.
+! - At the end of a function name means the function makes a change to application state only.

+!! - A function that makes a change outside of application state, such as saving directly to database or making a change to the DOM outside of react.
+Ideally we won't see too many of these.

 << - Means the functions reads data from the outside world